Amazon now offers third-party solutions for contact center AI

 As customer representatives are increasingly ordered to work from home in India, the U.S., and elsewhere, some companies are turning to AI to bridge the resulting gaps in service.
 The solutions aren’t perfect — there’s always going to be a need for human teams, even where chatbots are deployed — but COVID-19 has accelerated the need for AI-powered contact center messaging.

-As of today, pretrained AI CCI solutions are available from partners including Genesys, Vonage, and UiPath, with others to come in the near future.
-One — Genesys Cloud’s Self-Service — supports the creation of chatbots and AI-driven interactive voice response (IVR) to address common customer questions.
+As of today, pretrained AI CCI solutions are available from partners including Genesys, UiPath, Vonage, Acqueon, SuccessKPI, Inference Solutions, Slalom, Onica/Rackspace, TensorIoT, Quantiphi, Accenture, and HGS Digital, with others to come in the near future.
+One supports the creation of chatbots and AI-driven interactive voice response (IVR) to address common customer questions.
 Using Lex (Amazon’s service for building conversational interfaces) and Kendra (Amazon’s cognitive search service), Self-Service responds to basic queries about resetting a password and booking a hotel room as well as industry- and enterprise-specific tasks.

-The CCI Live Call Analytics and Agent Assist solution, which is available to SuccessKPI customers, enables the creation of machine learning capabilities to bolster productivity.
+The CCI Live Call Analytics and Agent Assist solution, which is available through partners like SuccessKPI, enables the creation of machine learning capabilities to bolster productivity.
 It taps Amazon Transcribe for real-time speech transcription and translation and Amazon Comprehend for analyzing interactions, gauging call sentiments, and identifying keywords and phrases in conversation.

-Lastly, there’s Post-Call Analytics from Acqueon, which combines Transcribe with Comprehend to analyze contact center conversations.
+Lastly, there’s Post-Call Analytics delivered through partners such as, which combines Transcribe with Comprehend to analyze contact center conversations.
 It performs speech recognition and creates text transcriptions of each call, optionally translating the conversation into a preferred language and leveraging Kendra for contextual natural language queries.

 Amazon says it will work with partners to integrate CCI solutions into its products.
 Some have templates and a deployment guide, while others have additional implementation information specific to the solution in question.